Mistakes at the heart of Ruby

 This proposal by <a href="/users/mortice">Tom Stuart</a> has been chosen by the community to be given at Ruby Manor 4.

-updated over 4 years ago; latest suggestion almost 5 years ago
+updated almost 5 years ago; latest suggestion about 5 years ago

 This talk centres on three aspects of Ruby-the-language (as opposed to Ruby the programming culture) which I dislike, and which I think often set developers on a path to code which is more difficult to reason about and work with than it needs to be.
 These three aspects are: